Hamiltonicity of covering graphs of trees: Large prime cyclic groups

-One interesting consequence of Theorem \ref{thmLeaf} is that while we cannot answer Question \ref{question:bigPrime} for every tree and every labelling of its edges, we can answer Question \ref{question:bigPrime} for ``almost every" labelling on large trees.
+One consequence of Theorem \ref{thmLeaf} is that while we cannot answer Question \ref{question:bigPrime} for every tree and every labelling of its edges, we can answer Question \ref{question:bigPrime} when labels are assigned to the loops of a tree uniformly at random from a finite subset $S$ of the positive integers.